Capital Campaign Case for Support: How to Write Your Own

 What’s your plan going to cost?

-Summarize the elements of your campaign budget and add them up.
-The total cost will be your campaign’s working goal.
+Summarize the components of your campaign budget and present your total cost.
+This amount will be your campaign’s working goal.

 - Cost of renovation: $110,000